-The more layers of effective interventions that are implemented, the less likely your activities will contribute to the spread of COVID-19:
+The more layers of effective interventions that are implemented, even if you are vaccinated, the less likely your activities will contribute to the spread of COVID-19.
+We expect all employees to cooperate with the following:

-- Masks/Face Coverings.
+- 1. Masks/Face Coverings.
 As a general rule, masks/face coverings must be used at all times on UC Berkeley property, whether indoors or outdoors, to slow the spread of COVID-19 and help prevent asymptomatic carriers from unknowingly transmitting it to others. - 2.
 Physical Distance.
-Staying six feet away from other individuals in your workplace significantly reduces the likelihood of transmitting the virus. - 3.
+Staying six feet away from other individuals in your workplace significantly reduces the likelihood of transmitting the virus.
+Particles containing the virus can travel more than six feet (especially indoors), so combine physical distancing with other controls to be effective. - 3.
 Cleaning and Disinfecting.
 Cleaning and disinfecting equipment and office spaces is extremely important, but alone is not sufficient to stop the spread of COVID-19. - 4.
 Frequent Handwashing.
 Frequent handwashing with soap and water is essential to prevent the spread of the virus.